-- 1. To open slide forward and pull up to open latch before inserting ball. - 2.
-Place coupler on ball of same diameter as coupler and of same or greater capacity. - 3.
-When ball is completely nested in socket, push top of latch handle rearward until handle snaps into closed position.
-(Figure 2) - Extend jack to ground and lift car/trailer combination 2-4" to insure coupler is securely attached to tow ball.
-Retract jack before towing. - 5.
-Insert padlock through hole in handle for theft prevention.
+- To open slide latch forward (Figure 1) and pull up to open latch (Figure 2) before inserting ball. - Lower coupler on ball of same diameter as coupler and of same or greater capacity. - When ball is completely nested in coupler socket, push top of latch handle rearward until handle snaps into closed position.
+(Figure 3) - Extend jack to ground and lift car/trailer combination 2-4" to insure coupler is securely attached to tow ball.
+Retract jack before towing.